duganchen/podfeeds/README.md

 ## Notes on Performance

 Consider putting a caching proxy in front of Podfeeds.
-Any that properly handles etag, last-modified, if-none-match and if-modified headers would do.
-The following nginx.conf is a working example:
+The proxy would need to receive etag and last-modified headers from Podfeeds, and send it corresponding if-none-match and if-modified headers.
+The following nginx.conf (which is a reverse proxy that would listen at port 8081 and forward to Podfeeds at http://localhost:8080) is a working example:

     events {
         worker_connections 1024;